artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal--in-iOS-with-searchbars.markdown

 }
 ```

-The original cancel button is something that we choose to keep around, rather than removing it form the view hierarchy, that's so we can have our overlay cancel button call its method instead of trying to replicate the cancel functionality ourselves.
+The original Cancel button is something that we choose to keep around, rather than removing it form the view hierarchy, that's so we can have our overlay Cancel button call its method instead of trying to replicate the cancel functionality ourselves.

-To keep track of the cancel button we need to know when its meant to appear, and when its meant to disappear.
-Because the cancel button is created at runtime every time a search is started we need to
+To keep track of the Cancel button we need to know when its meant to appear, and when its meant to disappear.
+Because the Cancel button is created at runtime every time a search is started we need to
 know when thats happening so we can hide it, we can do that by registering for `UITextFieldTextDidBeginEditingNotification` on the textfield once it's been found.
 We do this in `awakeFromNib`.

 ``` objc